QianfengClarkShen/RIFL-Switch/README.md

 # RIFL-Layer-2
 FPGA prototype of RIFL Layer 2

-Thanks for checking out our GitHub repository, this repo will be ready by May 31st, 2024.
+Thanks for checking out our GitHub repository, our code will be open-sourced in this repo by May 31st, 2024.
+Thank you for your patience.